BetterBytes-Studio/Voice-Messages-Plugin-BetterDiscord/README.md

   - Ensure you have the necessary microphone permissions enabled.
   - Restart Discord and try again.

-- **Library Missing:**
-  - If you see a `Library Missing` prompt, follow the instructions to download the required library.

 - **Audio Upload Failed:**
   - Check your internet connection and try again.